mongodb/docs-compass/source/includes/starting-compass-paste-string.rst

 .. procedure::
    :style: normal

+   .. step:: Open the New Connection window.

+      In the bottom panel of the sidebar, click the :icon-lg:`Plus` button to open the New Connection window.

    .. step:: Paste your connection string.

       If you have the connection string for your deployment available, you can